-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M6 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M6 was replaced by the Canon M6 Mark II, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.